zeek/zeek-docs/scripts/base/frameworks/notice/main.zeek.rst

    The rotated log is removed upon being sent.

-   :info: A record containing the rotated log file information.
+   :param info: A record containing the rotated log file information.

    :returns: True.